presented by Streaming Museum for Composers Now Festival, NYC, and Sikka Arts Festival, Dubai

-The sounds of nature, jazz, electronic and ancient instruments by Jaron Lanier, David Rothenberg and Scanner, and a collaboration with videoartist Tereza Stehlikova
+The sounds of nature, jazz, electronic and ancient instruments by Jaron Lanier and David Rothenberg and Scanner in collaboration with video artist Tereza Stehlikova

 The Serpentine Way

 Composed and performed by David Rothenberg and Scanner Video by Tereza Stehlikova from the CD Album, You Can’t Get There From Here Monotype Records

 Jaron Lanier, pioneer computer scientist, father of virtual reality, Scholar at Large for Microsoft, author, artist and composer, plays a variety of instruments… to name a few – the Ba Wu, Seljeflote, Gu Zheng, piano, and a modern version of the 8000 year old Khaen which he calls the first digital device and demonstrates in this TEDx performance.

 “Musical instruments are more satifying to me than computers are as yet.
 I mean I devote my life largely to making computers better, and I think we’ve made a little progress, but [musical instruments] put it into perspective – they are humbling but just as expressive machines they’re so much more intense.”
 Jaron Lanier

 Where Do You Run To (MP3) composed and performed by David Rothenberg and Scanner from the CD Album, You Can’t Get There From Here Monotype Records Trio Menura (MP3) from the CD album Why Birds Sing performed by The Healesville Superb Lyrebird; Michael Pestel, flute; David Rothenberg, clarinet Recorded live at the Healesville Wildlife Sanctuary, Australia Terra Nova Music